Fabrizionb/Three-Amigas/README.md

 * * *

-13 Reasons to Buy is still in progress.
+Three Amigas is still in progress.
 Upgrades will be out soon.

 Features to be added
 --------------------------